tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* allow only positive deltam in config
+* allow only positive deltam in config for heat demand function

 ### 2.7.4 (2024-02-01)
 * avoid sql errors on instance start